Trainee teachers focus on pupils’ mental health

-The new programme will also equip students with skills to help them gauge pupils’ wellbeing emotional resilience – the ability to cope with life’s ups and downs.
+The new programme equips students with skills to help them gauge pupils’ wellbeing emotional resilience – the ability to cope with life’s ups and downs.

-The inititiative involves staff the University’s Moray House School of Education and Sport and children’s mental health charity Place2Be.
+The initiative involves staff in the University’s Moray House School of Education and Sport and children’s mental health charity Place2Be.